Binance Market Update (2022-09-21)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include MOB, AKRO, and NEBL, up by 9%, 6%, and 6%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include UFT, NEBL, and REEF, up by 24%, 20%, and 12%, respectively.

 Top stories of the day: